Stoicism as Practical Philosophy

 About the Course

-Stoicism, as a philosophy of life, has shaped the lives of emperors, provided refuge for anti-apartheid leaders, and inspired whilstleblowers, Church leaders and philosophers across two millenia.
+Stoicism, as a philosophy of life, has shaped the lives of emperors, provided refuge for anti-apartheid leaders, and inspired whistleblowers, Church leaders, and philosophers across two millennia.
 And this ancient Greco-Roman philosophy is now being repurposed for the needs of the 21st century.
-How can we cultivate our characters today, to be good members of the human cosmopolis and find genuine happiness?
-What does it mean to be virtuous in this day and age and how do we achieve that?
+How can we cultivate our characters today to be good members of the human cosmopolis and find genuine happiness?
+What does it mean to be virtuous in this day and age, and how do we achieve that?

 Join CUNY philosopher Massimo Pigliucci, author of How to Be a Stoic, as he walks us through the theory and some practical applications.
 Pigliucci leaves us with ancient wisdom on how to be happy and the practical exercises to help us get there.